bigfix/developer.bigfix.com/site/pages/relevance/guide/client/registry.md

 T: 35.340 ms
 {% endqna %}

-we must specify `as string` as follows:
+you must specify `as string` as follows:

 {% qna %}
 Q: first 3 of (value "BDEInstallFolder" of key "HKLM\Software\BigFix\BDE" of registry as string)